DJMetaByte/WA-MDA-Logistics/Activities/LARPing/README.md

 The number one rule is safety.
 Every camper, and counselor, will always be moving at a safe speed where they are in full control.

 ### 2) Listen to the Battlemasters
 If Battlemaster Devin, Battlemaster Vishesh or Battlemaster Booth give a command, please follow it.
 If Supreme Battle Overlord Megan or Supreme Battle Overlord Sarah give a command, please follow those as well.
+If we think you're purposefully breaking any rules a Battlemaster will ask you to sit out.
 If you hear a Battlemaster yell "STOP", stop all combat and repeat back to us "STOP".

 - Practice this at least once